L0L4-chan/Karate_PlaceHolder/README.md

 - Retrieve comments for user
 - Request list of comments
 - Retrieve a comment
+- Fail to delete a user
+- Delete a comment
+- Delete a user
+- Modify user

 ## Usage
-The data for the test execution is stored in the data.feature file, which can be modified if needed.
+The data for the test execution is stored in the /data folder, which change randomly on each run.

 To run the tests, ensure you have Maven installed.
 Open a terminal in the project's root folder and run the following commands: